CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Concepts/working-with/concurrency/semaphores/what-is-a-semaphore.md

 ### Non-Queuing Semaphore

-A [Non-Queuing Semaphore] refers to a semaphore that does not queue when attempting to acquire a semaphore that has reached its concurrency limit.
+A [Non-Queuing Semaphore] refers to a semaphore where executions do not queue when attempting to acquire a semaphore that has reached its concurrency limit.
 Instead, it throws a [SemaphoreCouldNotBeAcquiredException] with the [Queued] property set to `false` to indicate that it did not queue.

 ### Queuing Semaphore

-A [Queuing Semaphore] refers to a semaphore that queues when attempting to acquire a semaphore that has reached its concurrency limit.
-It will join the queue with the [Priority] specified in the [QueueSettings] and wait to enter the semaphore when it has reached the front of the queue and there is space inside.
+A [Queuing Semaphore] refers to a semaphore where executions queue when attempting to acquire a semaphore that has reached its concurrency limit.
+It will join the queue with the [Priority] specified in the [Queue] and wait to enter the semaphore.
+When it has reached the front of the queue and there is space inside, it will be removed from the queue and enter the semaphore.
 The queue functions as a [QueueWithPriority].
 See [QueueWithPriority] or [QueueSettings] for more information.

-If an execution spends more time in the queue than the [QueueTimeout] specified in the [QueueSettings], it will exit the queue and throw a [SemaphoreCouldNotBeAcquiredException] with the [Queued] property set to `true` to indicate that it attempted to queue.
+If an execution spends more time in the queue than the [QueueTimeout] specified in the [Queue], it will exit the queue and throw a [SemaphoreCouldNotBeAcquiredException] with the [Queued] property set to `true` to indicate that it attempted to queue.

 ## Remarks

 ### Automatic Management

 The semaphores are managed automatically, without the need to define and manage the semaphores seperately.
 When a block attempts to acquire a semaphore that does not exist, the semaphore will automatically be created and configured with the defined [ConcurrencyLimit].
-When a semaphore is emptied for whatever reason (final execution exits the semaphore or is stopped from executing while inside), the semaphore is automatically deleted.
+When the last execution in a semaphore is released (last execution exits the semaphore or is stopped from executing while inside), the semaphore is automatically deleted.

 ### Multiple ConcurrencyLimits

-If two blocks try to create the same semaphore (using the same [Scope] and same [Name]) with different [ConcurrencyLimits][ConcurrencyLimit], the semaphore's [ConcurrencyLimit] will be set equal to the value specified in the first block to be used.
-The other block will respect the [ConcurrencyLimit] already set until the semaphore is empty and is automatically deleted.
+If a block tries to use a semaphore that already exists (using the same [Scope] and same [Name]) but it specifies a different [ConcurrencyLimit], the semaphore will continue respecting the [ConcurrencyLimit] of when it was created.
+The block will respect the [ConcurrencyLimit] already set until the semaphore is emptied and is automatically deleted.
 The semaphore is then able to be recreated with the new [ConcurrencyLimit].

 ### Known Limitations